jawadhussein462/tdc2023_black_box/README.md

 ### Surrogate Model

-In Bayesian optimization, this smaller neural network mimics the larger language model's behavior.
-It begins with an embedding layer, which can be sourced from any standard language model.
-For example, we can use embeddings from the "Pythia-410M" model.
-The surrogate model's role is to predict how effective different trigger strings might be.
+In Bayesian optimization, a smaller neural network, known as the surrogate model, is used to mimic the larger language model's behavior.
+The objective of this surrogate model is to approximate the black box scoring function.
+Typically, this neural network begins with an embedding layer, which can be sourced from various standard language models.
+For example, embeddings from a model like GPT-2, Pythia-410M.

 ### Acquisition Function